IBPA Works with AAP and Others on Section 301 Investigation & Proposed Tariff on Printed Books

 Wednesday, June 5, 2019

 This article was originally published on June 5th, 2019.
-It was updated July 24th, August 1st, and August 14th, 2019.
+It was updated July 24th, August 1st, August 14th, and September 6th 2019.
 Read the full report below.

 Independent Book Publishers Association (IBPA) members are advised that IBPA has joined with the Association of American Publishers (AAP) and others to address the Section 301 Investigation into China’s Acts, Policies and Practices Related to Technology Transfer, Intellectual Property, and Innovation.
 (See AAP's overview document here.)